The Trees by Adrienne Rich Summary and Complete Analysis

 2. “to the clinic doors.”

-• Continues the metaphor of the branches as if they are in disorientation but are actively moving.
+• The metaphor of the branches continues as if they are in disorientation but are actively moving.

 • This completes the metaphor, suggesting that the branches are moving toward the metaphorical doors of a clinic, signifying a place of healing or renewal.